KurtisWhiteman/littlepay-hypothetical-system/README.md

-# littlepay-hypothetical-system
+# Littlepay-hypothetical-system

-Converts data relating to LittlePay industry
+Converts data relating to Littlepay industry

 ## Description

-This Hypothetical LittlePay system takes a .csv in an expected format that contains raw data about Tap events.
+This Hypothetical Littlepay system takes a .csv in an expected format that contains raw data about Tap events.
 A Tap event is the literal Tapping OR NFC of a Smart Device onto a Terminal to commence or end a Trip on Public Transport.
 The program takes these rows of data and converts them into Trips (From A to B) which will include but are not limited to pricing, duration and status.